Saint of the Day February 03

 wished to include texts of Holy Scripture in the famous Library at Alexandria.

-He invited scholars from Jerusalem, and the Sanhedrin sent their wise men.
 The Righteous Simeon was one of the seventy scholars who came to Alexandria to translate the Holy Scriptures into Greek.

 The completed work was called "The Septuagint," and is the version of the Old Testament used by the Orthodox Church.